The Ultimate WeChat Marketing Planadmin

-In China itself, 850 million of Chinese people are using WeChat, and more than 120 million Chinese travelled overseas in 2015 and by 2020, this is expected to rise to 200 million.
+800 million people worldwide are using WeChat, and of this, 10% are using the international version of WeChat, while the remaining 90% are using the Chinese version of WeChat called WeiXin.
+Also, more than 120 million Chinese travelled overseas in 2015 and by 2020, this is expected to rise to 200 million.
 If you are a hospitality or tourism company or a retail brand who wants to target these outbound tourists, the only and most effective avenue for you to use is probably WeChat.

 If you’re here, you probably already know what is WeChat, and why you need to get more traction on this social media platform if you want to reach the vast majority of Chinese audience either in China or worldwide.
 And to do this, you need to map out a WeChat marketing plan on how you intend to get followers and get more publicity for your products or services among the Chinese customers.